PhilaNgcamu/problem-solving-challenges/Day-53-SearchingAlgorithms/README.md

 - Rather than eliminating one element at a time, eliminate "half" of the remaining element in a **sorted array**.
 - It only works in sorted arrays.
 - Divide and Conquer.

+> Note: If the array is not sorted use linear search or if the array is sorted, use binary search.